ericjanz/ericjanz.github.io/content/posts/create-a-blog-with-hugo-and-github-pages.md

 8. Run the Hugo local server and validate that the first version of your site is ready
 ~~~
-#:> hugo -D server (with the -D flag you will also see those pages which are still in draft status)
+#:> hugo -D server (with the -D flag you will also see those pages which are still in 'draft' status)
 ~~~

-9. Once you are happy, generate the "public" content (it's going to be in the 'docs' folder):
+9. Once you are happy, generate the "public" content (it's going to be in the 'docs' folder, and don't forget to set ***draft:*** *false* in the header of your posts, otherwise *hugo* will not include it in the generated static site, unless you use the -D flag):
 ~~~
 #:> hugo
 ~~~